-Be careful, as the melted bar inside the batter is VERY hot!
+Be careful when eating, as the melted bar inside the batter is VERY HOT!

 4 ounces plain flour (1/2 cup), 1/4 pint (1/2 cup) of warm water, 3 tablespoons olive oil, a pinch of salt, 1 lightly beaten egg white.

 Deep fried candy bars are not the only fried foods loved by the Scots.
-It's not difficult to find a chippy where cheeseburgers, pre-baked pizzas, haggis puddings, black puddings, pineapple rings, bananas, ice cream, and even pickled eggs are dipped in fish batter and deep fried to a crispy delicacy.
+It's not difficult to find a chippy where precooked cheeseburgers, pizzas, haggis, black puddings, pineapple rings, bananas, ice cream, and even pickled eggs are dipped in batter and deep fried to create a crispy delicacy.

-The young ladies in the above video are unknown to us, but they are clearly enjoying their battered Mars bars at the ClamShell on the Royal Mile.
+The young ladies in the above YouTube video are unknown to us, but they are clearly enjoying their Battered Mars Bars at the ClamShell on the Royal Mile.

-Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the deep fried Mars bar recipe above to make your own.
+Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the homemade deep fried Mars bar recipe to make your own crispy chocolate treats.
 You'll love them!